 For more information on the studies, please visit https://clinicaltrials.gov/

-Upon the successful completion of the POC for the rectal formulation and the Phase 1 data for the oral formulation, TopiVert plans to seek an industry partner to complete the development and commercialisation of TOP1288 worldwide.
+TopiVert is now planning a Phase 2 POC study with the oral formulation, and will seek an industry partner to complete the development and commercialisation of TOP1288 worldwide.